dhope/Hope-etal-Condor-Progression/README.md

 ### Power analysis

-The power analysis can be run using in R using `R source("Simulation1.r")`.
+The power analysis can be run using in R using `source("Simulation1.r")`.
 To recreate the data from scratch, you will need to uncomment lines 51-57 and run the simulations again.

 ### Analysis of peak passage